lowrycode/table-tennis-league/README.md

 ![Club Reviews page - options for logged-in users](readme-resources/images/club-reviews-logged-in.jpg)

-The Create Club Review and Update Club Review pages contain a form with field validation.
-The Update Club Review page pre-populates using the information from the user's existing review.
+The Create Club Review and Update Club Review pages both include forms with field validation.
+The Update page is pre-populated with the user's existing review data.

 Clicking the Delete review button takes the user to a confirmation page.